jdschleicher/AppTriggerHandlerPattern/README.md

 **The Flow**
   1. CaseTrigger context hit
   1. On initialization of CaseTriggerHandler, a Record Type Map (<Map<Id, String>) is added to a class property in the CaseTriggerHandler **availableBeforeUpdateRecordTypeIdsByCasesMap**.
-     These are the record types, determined by one-to-many app trigger handler classes, that will run as part of the constructor initialization of the CaseTriggerHandler class
+     These are the record types, determined by one-to-many app trigger handler classes, that will run as part of the constructor initialization of the CaseTriggerHandler class below

+    public static Map<Id, List<Case>> beforeUpdateRecordTypeIdByCasesMap = new Map<Id, List<Case>>()

+    public CaseTriggerHandler() {
+        getBeforeUpdateRecordTypeDeveloperNameMap(); // get record types that will be used for Before Update logic getAfterUpdateRecordTypeDeveloperNameMap();// get record types that will be used for After Update logic }

+    // for every Case that should run into logic as part of the Before Update context,
+    // add it's associated Record Type Developer Name to the below map public static Map<Id, String> availableBeforeUpdateRecordTypeIdsByCasesMap= new Map<Id, String>();
+    private static void getBeforeUpdateRecordTypeDeveloperNameMap() {
+        availableBeforeUpdateRecordTypeIdsByCasesMap.putAll(
+            SpecicAppNameCaseTriggerHandler.getBeforeUpdateSpecicAppNameRecordTypeDeveloperNamesMap()
+        );
+    }

   1. A conditional captures specific trigger context and calls the associated CaseTriggerHandler trigger context method:

               trigger CaseTrigger on Case (before update, after update) {